Alliance of Young Nurse Leaders and Advocates: Kalusugan Pangkalahatan (Universal Health Care)

 The organization partnered with the Department of Health (Philippines) (DOH) in conducting series of community town hall assemblies known as "Usapang KP" where the DOH can directly consult the people on their needs and problems concerning healthcare delivery in their community through AYNLA's nurses.
 Inputs of these assemblies were used for policy development and recommendation to the office of the DOH Secretary for the proper implementation of the Universal Health Care program in the Philippines.

 AYNLA also worked with the DOH and Probe Media Foundation for the implementation of a primary health care roving bus called "Lakbay Buhay Kalusugan" touring 10 key areas in the country doing health promotion activities.
 It also partnered with DOH in the implementation of the national monitoring and evaluation activities for the RNHEALS project.

 AYNLA also worked with PhilHealth ensuring the effectiveness of the implementation of its program, PhilHealth Cares.
 It was invited by the PhilHealth president to be part of the multi-specialty group called PhilHealth Watch that will help monitor PhilHealth's programs.

 Lastly, AYNLA also worked with the International Labour Organization on Health and Migration issues.

-Philippine Reproductive Health Law
+Philippine reproductive health law

 AYNLA is known to be publicly supportive of having a national comprehensive reproductive health law emphasizing the role of nurses as health educators, patient counselors, and consultants.
 It joined the Technical Panel of Experts which reviewed and finalized the draft of then Reproductive Health (RH) bill.
 Finally, AYNLA participated in developing the implementing rules and regulation of the said law.